Kitware/candela/app/resonant-laboratory/text/README.md

 - Could not restore datasets from when you were logged out
 - Could not restore projects from when you were logged out
 - Link successfully copied to clipboard
-- Sorry, couldn\'t copy the link for some reason.
-Try copying this page\'s URL from your browser\'s address bar instead.
+- Sorry, couldn't copy the link for some reason.
+Try copying this page's URL from your browser's address bar instead.

 # Tips
 When the user clicks one of the question mark buttons, these messages show up in bubbles with an arrow pointing to somewhere on the screen: